 And here is the Mull, or the view from the Mull.
 A popular trail leads down to the lighthouse.
 I walked down a bit of the way, but was short on time, and the view was better from the top anyway.
 Click on the panorama:

 Campbeltown is worth a quick stop, but don’t expect to buy any Mull of Kintyre-related souvenirs.
 The quaint fishing village has completely missed the boat.
 You can visit a memorial garden dedicated to Linda McCartney.
 Click on the link for opening hours.
-I also took an informative tour at the Springbank distillery.
-There’s not much else to do.
+Apparently I may have driven past a current McCartney home, according to a lady at the hotel.

 Copyright © 2019 by Dean Goodman.
 PLEASE DO NOT CUT AND PASTE THE WHOLE THING.